 Supports Significant Increase in Patron Usage and Library Need During COVID-19

-MIAMI (Month date, 2021) - As libraries across the globe quickly pivoted to online services in response to the pandemic, Springshare today shares some early numbers illustrating the size of this sudden change in library services and how it has supported their efforts thus far.
+MIAMI (April 29, 2020) - As libraries across the globe quickly pivoted to online services in response to the pandemic, Springshare today shares some early numbers illustrating the size of this sudden change in library services and how it has supported their efforts thus far.

 Key highlights include: